-2016 is the Year of the Monkey.
-This year monkey-shaped paper lanterns were given away for free to the residents and visitors of new Taipei city.
-The Taipei Lantern Festival 2016 is located at the Taipei Expo Park.
-The theme lantern is in the shape of a gourd that symbolizes fortune and prosperity.
-Visitors can enjoy the theme display and various activities.
+2017 is the Year of the Rooster.
+This year cute chick lanterns were given away for free to the residents and visitors.
 The annual lantern festival attracts international exhibitors to show their design of lanterns as well.
 This festivity makes it a wonderful field trip for the families.

-If you would like to see more fascinating lanterns then you should head to the Taiwan Lantern Festival in Taoyuan for a visit this year.
-There are also wonderful lantern festival celebration events in China.
-Here you can take a tour at 2016 Lantern show in Shanghai, China.
+If you would like to see some fascinating lanterns then you should head to the Taiwan Lantern Festival for a online visit.
+The video below will show you the festival in Taipei.

 Lantern Riddle Game!